SignedQiu/MEFAttack/README.md

 ```
 python main.py --mode="attack"
 ```
-1. The generated adversarial examples would be stored in the directory **./results**.
-Then run the file **main.py** in evaluation mode to get the attack success rate:
+2. The generated adversarial examples would be stored in the directory **./results**.
+Then run the file **main.py** in evaluation mode to get the transfer attack success rate:
 ```
 python main.py --mode="eval"
 ```